taligentx/LiveTVH.bundle/README.md

   ![zap2it Screenshot](https://cloud.githubusercontent.com/assets/12835671/25927080/e3b33ec6-35b8-11e7-8eb2-d0f0a3cfabc1.jpg)

 ## Known Issues
-* Plex Web currently does not display a detailed pre-play page - this is a bug/side effect of setting up the channels as movies instead of video clips to display posters correctly - channels can be played directly from the channel list.
+* Plex Web currently does not display a detailed pre-play page if metadata is enabled - this is a bug/side effect of setting up the channels as movies instead of video clips to display posters correctly.
+Channels can be played directly from the channel list.
 * Plex for Xbox One fails to play channels - this may be due to a [known Plex issue](https://forums.plex.tv/discussion/173008/known-issues-in-1-8-0#latest).
 * Metadata searches are not localized.
 * Plex does not provide options to flag a stream as interlaced - expect combing artifacts on Plex clients that do not support deinterlacing, unfortunately.